prototypefund/Digital_Bargeld-docs/api-merchant.rst

 dispatched on the HTML element `body`.

-When the merchant wants to notify the availability of a Taler-style payment option (for example on a "checkout" page), it sends the following event:
+When the merchant wants to notify the availability of a Taler-style payment option, such as on a "checkout" page, it sends the following event:

   .. js:data:: taler-checkout-probe

 This event must be sent from a callback for the `onload` event of the `body` element, otherwise the extension would have not time to register a listener for this event.
-It also needs to be sent when the Taler extension is dynamically loaded (if the user activates the extension while he is on the checkout page).
+It also needs to be sent when the Taler extension is dynamically loaded, like when the user activates the extension while he is on the checkout page.
 This is done by listening for the

   .. js:data:: taler-load